 Adele Abrams, president of The Law Office of Adele L. Abrams PC, represents companies nationwide on occupational safety, employment, and environmental law.
 Adele is an attorney and safety professional who represents companies in litigation with OSHA and also provides safety training and consultation.
 She is a frequent speaker at NWPCA Conferences and writes regular columns for our own PalletCentral magazine.

-Below are some of her recent articles written exclusively for PalletCentral.
+Below are some of her recent articles and webinars provided exclusively for NWPCA and PalletCentral.
 Check back often as articles are posted.

 The Occupational Safety and Health Administration issued notification in February 2016 that the pallet manufacturing industry would be subject to a "Local Emphasis Program" in the state of Wisconsin.